 - Currently the range of products originating from CBFM under FORVAC are limited. - Wood is often not processed e.g. trees are sold standing and there is little in the way of local value addition.
-Buyers of wood often process it in the field equipment that give substandard qualities of planks and lots of waste - o Charcoal is produced traditional kiln and sold to middlemen at low prices - Honey produced in the FORVAC villages is sold to middlemen / buyers without local value addition. - Current status of CBFM is at a very basic stage of value addition the range of products is small and any catalogue would need to be developed in a way so it can be updated easily as FORVAC progresses with the VC Development - The proposal is to make it an online catalogue that showcases what products the individual VLFRs under FORVAC are generating and maybe also info on the starting point and processes leading to the increased value addition. - The catalogue should be in a format that can be printed in attractive format and used for special occasions like trade-fairs, meetings with business partners / investors, development partners and other villages that may want embark on CBFM
+Buyers of wood often process it in the field equipment that give substandard qualities of planks and lots of waste - o Charcoal is produced traditional kiln and sold to middlemen at low prices - o Honey produced in the FORVAC villages is sold to middlemen / buyers without local value addition. - Current status of CBFM is at a very basic stage of value addition the range of products is small and any catalogue would need to be developed in a way so it can be updated easily as FORVAC progresses with the VC Development - The proposal is to make it an online catalogue that showcases what products the individual VLFRs under FORVAC are generating and maybe also info on the starting point and processes leading to the increased value addition. - The catalogue should be in a format that can be printed in attractive format and used for special occasions like trade-fairs, meetings with business partners / investors, development partners and other villages that may want embark on CBFM

-Proposed timeline for the sub-activity 1.2.3: Support product catalogue and marketing promoting product related to CBFM (1.2.3) • 2018-2019 202 thly - 0-202: arterly 1-202 arterly - Task Proposed SP June J Α S 0 Ν D J F Μ Α Μ J Q3 Q4 Q1 Q2 Q3 Q4 Q1 Q2 Initial determination of intended recipients, function and level of ambition of the catalogue.
-FORVAC Team Depending on the above develop catalogue to match.
+Proposed timeline for the sub-activity 1.2.3: Support development of product catalogue and marketing promoting products and services related to CBFM (1.2.3) 2019-2020 (Monthly) 0-202: arterly 2021-2022 (Quarterly) Task Proposed SP June J Α S 0 N D J F М Α Μ J Q3 Q4 Q1 Q2 Q3 Q4 Q1 Q2 Initial determination of intended recipients, FORVAC Team function and level of ambition of the catalogue.
+Depending on the above develop catalogue to To be decided match.
 Since value chains will be developed throughout the project the catalogue should be updated annually.
 Catalogue should be available via website.
-Limited number of prints can be considered for special events targeting investors and business partners To be decided
+Limited number of prints can be considered for special events targeting investors and business partners